upenn/PennGrader/README.md

 	# some kind of grading that adds or subtracts from the student_score #

-	return (student_score, max_score)
+	return (student_score, max_score, 'Diagnostic or error message')
 ```

-The test case function needs to return an integer tuple representing the student score for their answer and max number of points that can be earned in the given question.
+The test case function needs to return an integer tuple representing the student score for their answer, the max number of points that can be earned in the given question, and ideally a suggestion / warning if there was a mistake.
+The diagnostic message will be ignored if the student received full credit.

 After writing all the test cases you need, simply run the following code in a cell and the PennGraderBackend class will automatically extract all user-defined functions in the current notebook and upload them to AWS.

 ```
-backend.update_test_cases()
+backend.update_test_cases(globals().items())
 ```

 A success message will print once the operation has succeeded.
 If loading a lot of external libraries this might take a few minutes.